quanterall/HaskellMaterials/basics/04-effectful.md

 We can see here that we are passing the function a `String` and getting an `IO String` back.
 We are executing "in the IO monad", so this is something effectful that can do basically anything.

-### do-notation
+### A refresher on `do`-notation

-Haskell has special syntax/notation for using `IO` (and other monads).
+As we noted in the [previous section on `do`-notation](03-type-classes.md#do-notation), `do`-notation is special syntax that Haskell has for writing monadic expressions in a more imperative-looking style.
 We get access to this notation by starting an expression with the `do` keyword.
-We will go into the specifics of what `do` here is actually doing in the next chapter, but suffice to say that you can consider this the way to write code in the `IO` monad for now.
+For now we can consider this the way we will be writing code executing in the `IO` monad.

 Technically speaking, when we have a **value** of type `IO a` we in actuality have an action that when executed will produce a value of type `a`.
 When we use `<-` in our do-expressions we are